r4ks/nopCommerce/src/Plugins/Nop.Plugin.Widgets.HumanResource/Readme.md

 -Migrations are saved at PluginFolder/Data/SchemaMigration.cs a class that extends AutoReversingMigration class.

 ## Model Factories
-  look at Nop.Web/Areas/Admin/Factories/??????Factory
-  Factories will help get data from database -> EntityModel(a DTO)  -> Controller -> View Components!
+  look for files with similar names like Web/Areas/Admin/Factories/??????Factory Factories will help you get data from service -> database -> EntityModel(a DTO)  -> Controller -> View Components!

 ## Services
   -Generaly all entities data are served through a service that injects the IRepository<SomeEntity>!
-  // look at: Nop.Services.?????.?????Service.cs
+  // look at: Services/?????/?????Service.cs

   *you can override services too:
     - create the class that extends the method to override and mark the method with "override"